lightning/bolts/02-peer-protocol.md

 `commitment_signed` is sent, the sender considers itself bound to those HTLCs, and cannot fail the related incoming HTLCs until the output HTLCs are fully resolved.

+Allowing a node to make more updates before receiving `revoke_and_ack` leaves the old state unrevoked.

 ### Completing the Transition to the Updated State: `revoke_and_ack`